On the regularity theory for mixed local and nonlocal quasilinear parabolic equations: Introduction

 but our results cover a wider class of equations.
 As far as we are aware, all our main results are new, even for the homogeneous case $g\equiv 0$ in \eqref{maineqn}.
 In contrast to the approach from probability and analysis introduced in \cite{BBCK, CK}, we study the problem \eqref{maineqn} with a purely analytic approach.
-To this end, we adopt the approach from Castro-Kuusi-Palatucci \cite{Kuusilocal}, Ding-Zhang-Zhou \cite{DZZ} to the mixed problem \eqref{maineqn} to obtain the local boundedness result (Theorem \ref{thm1}-Theorem \ref{lbthm2}) and local H\"older continuity result in Theorem \ref{cnt}.
+To this end, we adopt the approach from Castro-Kuusi-Palatucci \cite{Kuusilocal}, Ding-Zhang-Zhou \cite{DZZ} to the mixed problem \eqref{maineqn} to obtain the local boundedness result (Theorem \ref{thm1}-Theorem \ref{lbthm2}).
 Due to the nonlocality, a tail quantity defined by \eqref{taildef} appears in our local boundedness estimate.
 This captures both the local and nonlocal behavior of the equation \eqref{maineqn}.
 We refer to Kassmann \cite{KassmanHarnack}, Castro-Kuusi-Palatucci \cite{Kuusilocal}, Brasco-Lindgren-Schikorra-Str\"omqvist \cite{BrascoLind, BLS,BLM}, Ding-Zhang-Zhou \cite{DZZ} for the purely nonlocal tail and Garain-Kinnunen \cite{GK, GKwh} for the mixed local and nonlocal tail.
-To provide the semicontinuous representatives (Theorem \ref{lscthm1} and Corollary \ref{uscthm1}) and their pointwise behavior (Theorem \ref{lscpt}), we use the theory from Liao \cite{Liao} and adopt the approach from Banerjee-Garain-Kinnunen \cite{BGKlsc,GK}.
+To provide the semicontinuous representatives (Theorem \ref{lscthm1} and Theorem \ref{uscthm1}) and their pointwise behavior (Theorem \ref{lscpt} and Theorem \ref{uscpt}), we use the theory from Liao \cite{Liao} and adopt the approach from Banerjee-Garain-Kinnunen \cite{BGKlsc,GK}.
 We obtain energy estimates and De Giorgi type lemmas to prove our main results.
 In Section $2$, we discuss the functional setting for the problem \eqref{maineqn} and state some useful results.
-Section $3$ is devoted to prove the local boundedness result.
-In Section $4$, we prove the local H\"older continuity result and in Section $5$, we prove the semicontinuity results and investigate their pointwise bahavior.
+Section $3$ is devoted to the statement and proof of the local boundedness result.
+In Section $4$, we state and prove the semicontinuity results and investigate their pointwise bahavior.